 While you can use just HTML5 coding to convert your Flash courses, authoring tools are comparatively easier to use.
 Using HTML code requires programming knowledge, but authoring tools can be used by almost anyone.
 With coding, you cannot recreate the rich interactivities or the animations of your old Flash courses.
 Updating courses is also difficult when you use HTML5 coding.

 12. How will the conversion help organizations?

-13. How will the Flash to HTML5 conversion help employees?
+13. How will converting Flash to HTML5 help employees?

 - HTML5 courses provide responsive output, so learners can access them on any device